 So in a way commissions in mutual funds are necessary since it incentives distributors and advisors to promote and sell them.
 Without incentives, mutual funds wouldn’t have been as popular as they are today.
 So this is a chicken and an egg problem.

-There is no doubt though that the problem of commissions is going out of hand.
+The problem is that these commissions are going out of hand.

 How do commission-making financial planners in India justify their haul?